 Multiple teams have sought to better understand the underlying pathophysiology of idiopathic nephrotic syndrome and specifically FSGS.
 FSGS is defined on biopsy as segmental destruction of the glomerular capillaries and foot process effacement, providing insight into the structural changes that lead to loss of nephron function.
 However, a full understanding of the environmental, immunologic, and/or genetic triggers that contribute to these destructive changes remain elusive.
 Familial clustering of FSGS spurred gene discovery studies that revealed a large number of pathogenic gene variants that cause monogenic FSGS; however, these only account for approximately 30% of SRNS/FSGS cases 27,28.
 The majority of genes identified encode for proteins essential to the integrity29 and function of the glomerular podocyte 30.
 In contrast, the use of immunosuppressive agents has been shown to slow or mitigate disease progression in numerous cases of FSGS, suggesting an underlying immunological process for many patients 31-37.Experimental and clinical data show improvement of proteinuria after treatment with plasmapheresis, which supports the hypothesis that a circulating factor contributes to podocyte injury38.
 Multiple candidate factors have been identified in blood including urokinase-type plasminogen activator receptor (suPAR), cardiotrophin-like cytokine factor-1 (CLCF-1), anti-CD40 antibodies, and apolipoprotein A-Ib (ApoA-Ib) 39–43.

 HLA disease associations have been documented across numerous primary kidney disorders suggesting an early immunologic etiology for many patients evaluated for transplantation.
 Indeed, the three HLA identified in our risk haplotype—HLA DR7, DR53, and DQ2—have been previously identified in multiple studies of primary NS 15–18,20-24.
+Additionally, all 3 of these HLA and the risk haplotype were associated with early recurrence, which is likely of more clinical concern than later recurrence.
 This may not be surprising given the central role of HLA molecules in initiating adaptive immune responses and their implication in many destructive autoimmune processes.
 There is evidence that class II HLA polymorphisms have evolved in order to offer maximal protection from pathogens at the expense of potential self-reactivity 44 .
 In the present study, 4 HLA were associated with increased risk of recurrent FSGS, with 3 being class II HLA, consistent with this theory.
 Our data, which utilize direct HLA typing (either serological typing or serological equivalents of molecular typing) and not SNP imputation extend the results of previous GWAS 20,21,24 in a diverse cohort.
 This is important, as previous examination of SNP imputation of HLA has found errors, especially in non-white populations45.
 Though there have been some small historical studies examining the relationship of serologic HLA type with primary NS and FSGS 46,47, we are the first to examine the association of HLA antigens in post-transplant FSGS recurrence.